paulgmiller/paulgmiller.github.io/_posts/2018-04-26-cowboymorality.md

 ## Rigorous Monogomy
 These songs are about loving someone but most of them are about murder or sadness.
 Love isn't easy but it's worth it.
 - Marty Robbins - el paso
-- gretchen wilson - when i think about cheating  on the other hand
+- gretchen wilson - when i think about cheating
 - George Jones -  he stopped loving her today
 - Willie  - red headed stranger,  good hearted woman, always on my mind
 - Waylon - wurlitzer prize